awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producer-sdk-win.md

 #### Step 2: Run the Sample Application for Your Media Source<a name="producer-sdk-win-mingw-run-2"></a>

-1. To stream video from your PC webcam, run the sample application from the `kinesis-video-native-build` directory using the following command:
+1. To stream video from your PC webcam, run the sample application from the `samples` folder using the following command:

    ```
    kinesis_video_gstreamer_sample_app.exe my-stream-name